-This BAA and the Defense SBIR/STTR Innovation Portal (DSIP) sites are designed to reduce the time and cost required to prepare a formal proposal.
+This BAA and DSIP sites are designed to reduce the time and cost required to prepare a formal proposal.
 DSIP is the official portal for DoD SBIR/STTR proposal submission.
 Proposing small business concerns are required to submit proposals via DSIP; proposals submitted by any other means will be disregarded.
 Proposing small business concerns submitting through this site for the first time will be asked to register.

-It is recommended that proposing small business concerns register as soon as possible upon identification of a proposal opportunity to avoid delays in the proposal submission process.
+It is recommended proposing small business concerns register as soon as possible upon identification of a proposal opportunity to avoid delays in the proposal submission process.

-The information in this section is applicable to Phase I proposals only.
-If a topic is accepting Direct to Phase II proposals, refer to the Component-specific instructions for more information on Direct to Phase II proposal preparation.
+This information in this section is applicable to Phase I proposals only.
+If the Component is participating in the Direct to Phase II Program, refer to the Component-specific Direct to Phase II instructions for more information on proposal preparation.